Read the CRCSI's latest story, in the IoT Hub, in the lead up to the LOCATE/Digital Earth Symposium in Sydney, 3-6 April 2017.

 The November issue of Spatial News is out now.
 Conference highlights, blockchain technology and annual awards along with so much more.
 Click here to read on.

-CRCSI has launched the Global Outlook Report for the spatial information industry.
-Following on from the success of the 2014 edition, authors Isabel Coppa, Peter Woodgate and Zaffar Mohamed-Ghouse have come together with this compendium of published material covering technology developments that relate to the spatial technologies or operate in support of these technologies.
+Just released is the Global Outlook 2016 report on the spatial information industry.
+Curated by Dr Isabel Coppa, Dr Peter Woodgate and Dr Zaffar Mohamed-Ghouse, this report is a compilation of published material covering technology developments that relate directly to spatial technologies or that operate in support of spatial technologies.